-- (3) the following are the insurable plant types contained on the EPLPPS:
+(3) the following are the insurable plant types contained on the EPLPPS:

-- (a) deciduous trees (shade and flower);
+(a) DT (shade and flower);

-- (b) broad-leaf evergreen trees;
+(b) broad-leaf evergreen trees;

-- (c) coniferous evergreen trees;
+(c) CE trees;

-- (d) fruit and nut trees;
+(d) fruit and nut trees;

-- (e) deciduous shrubs;
+(e) deciduous shrubs;

-- (f) broad-leaf evergreen shrubs;
+(f) broad-leaf evergreen shrubs;

-- (g) coniferous-evergreen shrubs;
+(g) coniferous-evergreen shrubs;

-- (h) small fruits;
+(h) small fruits;

-- (i) herbaceous perennials;
+(i) herbaceous perennials;

-- (j) roses;
+(j) roses;

-- (k) ground cover and vines;
+(k) ground cover and vines;

-- (I) annuals;
+(1) annuals;

-- (m) foliage;
+(m) foliage;

-- (n) palms and cycads;
+(n) palms and cycads;

-- (o) other plant types listed in the SP; and
+(o) other plant types listed in the SP; and

-- (p) liners (container grown only and inclusive of all insurable plant types).
+(p) liners (container grown only and inclusive of all insurable plant types).
 Additionally, liners in trays with multiple genera, species, subspecies, varieties, or cultivars are not insurable.

-- (4) The basic unit will be used to establish:
+(4) The basic unit will be used to asic unit will be used to establish:

-- (a) the amount of insurance;
+(a) the amount of insurance;

-- (b) crop year and occurrence deductible;
+(b) crop year and occurrence deductible;

-- (c) under-report or over-report factor;
+(c) under-report or over-report factor;

-- (d) premium; and
+(d) premium; and

-- (e) the maximum indemnity payable.
+(e) the maximum indemnity payable.